 Tip: Here’s a daily calories burn calculator you can use for your Android phone.

-Every minute when you’re not lounging on the couch is a positive step towards weight loss, be it shopping, daily household tasks, or any other task for that matter.
+Every minute when you’re not lounging on the couch is a positive step towards weight loss, be it shopping or daily household tasks.
 It means that most of your daily activities- be it cleaning, cooking, or going to the laundry room- act in the same manner as working out in a gym to a large extent.

 The key is to simply turn off the auto mode and handle the daily tasks with a little more intensity, energy, and speed and let the burnout boost sneak in.
 Here’s a sample action plan:

 Engaging yourself in house-cleaning activities like sweeping or vacuuming is a good way to burn about 150 kcal/hour.
 So now get the dual benefit of cleaning your house and burning a few extra calories.
 Pick up your laundry basket and keep twisting the torso for a quick oblique workout.

 You get dirty when you lunge forward to pick fresh tomatoes from your garden, but you do leave behind a huge number of calories when you get up.
 A few hours of gardening can burn about 800 calories besides giving you the pleasure of eating fresh fruits!

 Whether it is your regular grocery shopping or a new LBD you want to purchase, shopping indirectly means walking-it burns about 240 to 300 calories per hour.
 Want to take it a level higher?
 Park away from the mall entrance and say no to lifts and take the stairs to burn more calories every single minute.

 Even shining your family vehicle could be a fun way to work out.
 Cleaning your car with soap, a bucket of water, a sponge, and a hose will burn about 120 calories in 30 mins.
 Persisting with this task even two days a week can give you a leaner and fitter body, and a shiny car- isn’t that great?